Ultimate X-Men (2024)

-Ultimate X-Men is a 2024 ongoing comic book series featuring a reimagination of the X-Men in the Ultimate Universe, written and illustrated by Peach Momoko with script adaptation by Zack Davisson.
+Ultimate X-Men (Vol. 2) is a superhero horror comic book series featuring a reimagination of the X-Men in the Ultimate Universe, written and illustrated by Peach Momoko with script adaptation by Zack Davisson.
 Starring Armor as the lead character, the comic has very few links to the classic X-Men characters and locations.
 Maystorm, another character from the series, was initially created as a variant cover for issue 27 of the 2021–2024 X-Men comic.

 Publication history

 Ultimate X-Men by Peach Momoko with Zack Davisson is the third comic released in the Ultimate Universe line, alongside Ultimate Spider-Man and Ultimate Black Panther.
 It is a reimagination of the X-Men in general, and the Armor character in particular.
 The comic also introduces Maystorm, a character that Momoko designed for the variant cover of X-Men #27.
 That cover was part of a larger project named "New Champions", which produced covers reflecting unexpected sidekicks of other superheroes, such as the recently created Spider-Boy; Maystorm was the first one to be used in an actual story, while the others would show up in the Spider-Woman comic.
 Despite being an X-Men comic, the comic has very little in common with the usual products of the franchise.
 Momoko explained "My Ultimate X-Men isn't directly influenced by classic X-Men stories.
 I like to believe [Editor-in-Chief] C.B.
-[Beluski] and Jonathan Hickman chose me because they wanted something completely new and different, so I think sometimes no influences is a good thing".
+[Cebulski] and Jonathan Hickman chose me because they wanted something completely new and different, so I think sometimes no influences is a good thing".

 The comic Ultimate Wolverine was released in 2025.
 Although it features Wolverine, Nightcrawler, Mystique, Colossus and Magik, prominent characters from the X-Men franchise, the comic is largely unrelated to Ultimate X-Men.

 Plot

 "Fears And Hates" (#1–6)

 Hisako Ichiki attends Kirigaya Minami Middle School in Kirisaki City.
 She can manifest a psionic exoskeleton, a power that awakens in traumatic circumstances regarding Shinobu Kageyama and his Shadow King form.
 Other students, such as Mei Igarashi and Nico Minoru, have powers as well.
 Mei has weather-based powers and is a fan of Storm.
 Nico has magic-based abilities.
 They find out that they are mutants, and that there is a cult of mutants called the Children of the Atom led by Maester who go after them.
 Their activity also catches the attention of Kanon Sainouchi and her police officer brother Tatsuya when a briefcase with human remains are found and Tatsuya had to sign a non-disclosure agreement from Emperor Sunfire's minion Viper.
 As Natsu Tsukishima manifests an eye beam from her right eye while protecting Mori, Armor meets Chimone from the 8-Chome Channel.
 Maester tells the Children of the Atom that it's time to step out of the shadows as Noriko Ashida secretly live-streams the event.
-When one of the followers asks if the world is coming to an end, Maester quotes "Yes".
+When one of the followers asks if the world is coming to an end, Maester states "Yes".